Overall Rating

 Hakkoda Private Guiding Packages

-These Hakkoda guided packages are for a minimum of 2 days and 2 nights, for private groups of up to 5 people.
-It is an inclusive package with guiding, lift passes, lodging, two meals a day, and transportation.
+These Hakkoda guided packages are for 4 days of guiding for private groups of up to 5 people.
+It is an inclusive package with guiding, lift passes, lodging, two meals a day +/- transportation.

 Highlights